itarato/ProgressTracker/README.md

 Returns only the current step time to a SocketIO server.
 An example implementation can be found at *display_server* and *display_client.html*.
 The server listens for clients to join.
 Then the reporter send the data packets to the server, which distributes it to the clients.

+**CSV reporter**

+Return format is a comma separated string, which is easy to paste to any kind of spreadsheet application for further analysis.

+# Usage